P2-718na/pandemic-simulation/README.md

 For the simulation to run, it requires a `background` and a `entities` file.
-`background` (or `map`) is an image which contains _points of interest_ (often referred as _POIs_ in code and comments) such as houses, parks, shops and so on.
+`background` (or `map`) is an image which contains _points of interest_ (often referred as _POIs_ in code and comments) such as houses, parks and shops.
 `entities` is a text file, which contains specific information for every person (or _entity_) in the simulation.
 To keep things simpler, I already included an example background file, but you can go ahead and create your own if